stephenverderame/cpp_book/src/oop/adt.md

 What we saw last chapter was a *concrete* class.
 Concrete types have their representation part of their definition.
 Unlike concrete types, abstract types cannot be instantiated, but instead provide an interface for other concrete classes to implement.
 Abstract types must be used via pointers or references, while concrete types can be used directly.
 Concrete types can be placed on the stack and also be members of other classes much more simply than abstract types.

 In Java and other languages, all functions of a superclass may be overridden.
 This isn't the case in C++.
 A function that you want a derived class to be able to override must be declared `virtual`.
 The reason is that the presence of a `virtual` function requires something known as a virtual table or vtable.
 This is an area in memory that each instance has access to that allows the compiler to perform dynamic dispatch by looking up the specific function to call at runtime.
 More accurately, each instance has a pointer to its respective virtual table.
-Since C++ is "pay for what you use", this vtable isn't created unless a class declares a function `virtual` which enabled dynamic dispatch for that function and allows subclasses to override it.
+Since C++ is "pay for what you use", this vtable isn't created unless a class declares a function `virtual` which enables dynamic dispatch for that function and allows subclasses to override it.

 An abstract type contains at least one *pure virtual* functions, which is a function that subclasses **must** override because the superclass does not implement it.
 The Java equivalent of an `interface` would be a class that contains only pure virtual functions.